TRASE: Tracking-free 4D Segmentation and Editing: Additional Qualitative Results

 \section{Additional Qualitative Results}

-We provide additional qualitative results in \cref{fig:additional_qualitative_1} and \cref{fig:additional_qualitative_2} to further showcase the effectiveness of SADG over other methods.
+We provide additional qualitative results in \cref{fig:additional_qualitative_1} and \cref{fig:additional_qualitative_2} to further showcase the effectiveness of \acronym{} over other methods.
 While SAGA~\cite{cen2023segment} suffers from degenerate Gaussians, our reconstruction backbone and effective post-processing mitigate the issue.
 At the same time, rendered masks from other methods, such as DGD~\cite{labe2024dgd} and SA4D~\cite{ji2024segment}, are inaccurate and introduce spurious regions.
 Our method demonstrates the best performance among all approaches.
+We also showcase in \cref{fig:multi_view_concat} that \acronym{} achieves both time and space consistency in multiview video dataset such as Neu3D.